lopezdsr/sql-query/sqlref/sql_reference.template.md

 The `BETWEEN ...
 AND` predicate compares a value with a range of values.
 If `NOT` is specified, the result is reversed.

 The `IN` predicate compares a value or values with a collection of values.
-The range of values is either defined by a query or a list of expressions enclosed in parentheses.
+The range of values is either defined by a query or a list of expressions that are enclosed in parentheses.
-The query must identify a number of columns that is the same as the number of expressions specified to the left of the IN keyword.
+The query must identify a number of columns that is the same as the number of expressions that are specified to the left of the IN keyword.
-In addition, the number of elements in the list of expressions must be the same as the number of expressions specified to the left of the IN keyword.
+In addition, the number of elements in the list of expressions must be the same as the number of expressions that are specified to the left of the IN keyword.
 If `NOT` is specified, the result is reversed.

 The `LIKE` predicate searches for strings that have a certain pattern.
 The pattern is specified by a string in which certain characters have a special meaning.